 The cor-blimey element of it.
 There are no half measures about Roman emperors: either they’re reforming and rebuilding the heck out of Rome and conquering everything in their path, or they’re embarking on ten-hour orgies, indulging in unmentionable behaviour (which all good Roman historians will list in eye-popping glory) and thinking they’re divine.
 Sometimes both.
 So really I admire their ability to cram a lot of living in.
 Probably because telly hadn’t been invented then.

-What inspired you to write this story for Rubicon?
+What led you to write this story for Rubicon?

 A delusional emperor who thinks a eunuch is his wife, whilst not having an heir in place, I imagined, was quite a challenge for the palace staff.
 Do you puncture the delusion at the risk of angering the emperor?
 Or do you go along with it, at the risk of growing dissent against the emperor?
 I wanted to explore their solution to the problem: getting Nero quickly remarried!